|

 I received an email the other day asking for more info on Black Diamond Antishock Trekking Poles.

-Specifically, this reader wanted to know the difference between Black Diamond Trail Shock Trekking Poles
+Specifically, this reader wanted to know the difference between Black Diamond Trail Shock Trekking Pole and Black Diamond Contour Elliptic Shock Trekking Poles.

-I finished the email and then thought--wait, why not share this with all our readers?
-It's valuable information, right?
+I finished the email and then thought–wait, why not share this with all our readers?
+It’s valuable information, right?

 So, here's a copy of the email, my response, and what my thoughts are on the difference between Black Diamond Antishock Trekking Poles: